artandmath/DagNabbit/README.md

 # DagNabbit
-Code to capture a render of the Nuke DAG
+Code to capture a render of the Nuke DAG.
+For use on render farms to generate a snapshot of the DAG that generated a render.
+Target users: TDs, leads, supervisors and machine learning.

 Based on code from https://github.com/herronelou/nuke_dag_capture

 ## Usage
-- a basic framework to use within a nuke farm render pipeline.
 - the render node(s) on the farm that use DagNabbit will need to launch the GUI and consume a nuke license.
-- copy the DagNabbit workspace onto DagNabbit capabaly render node(s).
+- copy the DagNabbit workspace onto DagNabbit capabale render node(s).
-- implement a render task that modifies onScriptLoad and runs DagNabbit.
+- implement a farm task that modifies onScriptLoad and runs DagNabbit.
+- probably want to do this on a DagNabbit specific copy of the script.

 ## Todo
 - Add node class highlighting.